mdn/content/files/en-us/web/css/css_flexible_box_layout/basic_concepts_of_flexbox/index.md

 The `initial` value is a [CSS-wide value](/en-US/docs/Web/CSS/CSS_Values_and_Units#css-wide_values) that represents the initial value for a property.
 Setting `flex: initial` resets the item to the [initial values](#initial-values) of for the three longhand properties, which is the same as `flex: 0 1 auto`.
 The initial value of `flex-grow` is `0`, so items will not grow larger than their `flex-basis` size.
 The initial value of `flex-shrink` is `1`, so items can shrink if they need to rather than overflowing.
 The initial value of `flex-basis` is `auto`.
 Items will either use any size set on the item in the main dimension, or they will get their size from the content size.

-Using `flex: auto` is the same as using `flex: 1 1 auto`; everything is as with `flex: initial` but in this case the items can grow and fill the container as well as shrink if needed.
+Using `flex: auto` is the same as using `flex: 1 1 auto`; this is similar to `flex: initial`, except that the items can grow and fill the container as well as shrink if needed.

 Using `flex: none` will create fully inflexible flex items.
 It is as if you wrote `flex: 0 0 auto`.
 The items cannot grow or shrink and will be laid out using flexbox with a `flex-basis` of `auto`.

 The shorthand you often see in tutorials is `flex: 1` or `flex: 2` and so on.
-This is as if you used `flex: 1 1 0` or `flex: 2 1 0` and so on, respectively.
+This is the same as writing `flex: 1 1 0` or `flex: 2 1 0` and so on, respectively.
 The items can grow and shrink from a `flex-basis` of `0`.

 Try these shorthand values in the live example below.